+44 (0) 1948 871618

 Most of my workshops are held in my studio on Tuesdays, Wednesday and Thursdays, from 10.30am to 4.00pm.

 Looms and spinning wheels can be provided if you don’t have your own.
 All you need to bring is a notebook and pen!
 I sell Ashford spinning and weaving equipment as well as yarns, fibres, books and dyes.
 If you're not sure what you require I'm very happy to talk to you about it and advise.

 Tea and coffee will be provided throughout the day with my home-

 The workshops are relaxed, informal and friendly.

 I’m lucky to have a beautiful garden full of flowers in a country setting which you too can enjoy, as do my ducks who wander freely about!

 Treat yourself to a special day out with me, or buy a voucher as a present for someone.

 On a few Saturdays you can find me running Textile Workshops for Weavers, Spinners and Dyers Guilds to which you’re welcome, provided that the Guild is able to accommodate you.

 My passion for creating beautiful textiles started many years ago.
-In 1988 I acheived a Diploma in Hand-loom Weaving, Spinning and Dyeing at Bradford University.
-Since then I have been teaching, demonstrating and giving talks about various aspects of textiles to both adults and children.
+In 1988 I achieved a Diploma in Hand-

 In addition I offer these talks and demonstrations: